 Your liability waiver is an essential part of business in the adventure tourism industry and many other sectors, because it limits your liability and informs your guests about potential risks.
 Put simply – if you want to stay in business, it pays to cover your behind!

-An electronic waiver solution like Wherewolf makes it incredibly easy to gain these signatures via a direct link, QR code or onsite waiver app.
+An electronic signature waiver like Wherewolf makes it incredibly easy to gain these signatures via a direct link, QR code or onsite waiver app.
 But how can you be sure your waiver software will record a legally binding signature from each guest?

 First up, what is an electronic signature?